What do you call the container for ashes after cremation? Do you even need one? Is an urn container the same thing as a cremation container?

 Still, many families want to honor their loved one with a beautiful and fitting cremation urn.
 It’s up to you to choose exactly what you want.

-10 Examples of Containers for Ashes After Cremation
+10 Lovely Containers for Ashes

 Often, it’s best to simply show a visual.
 So here are 10 examples of containers for ashes, from DIY options to the most stunning fine art cremation urns on the market.